StevenStreasick/GVSU-CIS641-Introverted/README.md

 * [Steven Streasick](https://github.com/StevenStreasick/GVSU-CIS641-Introverted/tree/main) https://github.com/StevenStreasick

 ## Prerequisites
-GoDot 4
+GoDot 4 and
 GitHub

 ## Run Instructions
 Download the ZIP file from the public repo.
-Then, import a new project into GoDot 4 and choose the newly downloaded ZIP file.
-Then, press the Play current Scene.
+Then import a new project into GoDot 4 and choose the newly downloaded ZIP file.
+Then press the Play current Scene.